Tapac/exposed-wiki/DSL.md

 val substring = users.name.substring(1, 2)
 cities.insert(users.slice(substring).selectAll().orderBy(users.id).limit(2))
 ```
-By default it will try to insert into all non auto-autoincrement `Table` columns in order they defined in Table instance.
-If you want to specify columns or change the order, provide list of columns as second paramter:
+By default it will try to insert into all non auto-increment `Table` columns in order they defined in Table instance.
+If you want to specify columns or change the order, provide list of columns as second parameter:
 ```kotlin
 val userCount = users.selectAll().count()
 users.insert(users.slice(stringParam("Foo"), Random().castTo<String>(VarCharColumnType()).substring(1, 10)).selectAll(), columns = listOf(users.name, users.id))